-The Tribunal may decide:
+The Tribunal may decide that the Tree Protection Order was:

-- The Order has been correctly issued and is lawful, fair and proportionate and so dismiss the appeal. - It is not in the interests of amenity to provide for the protection of the tree, group or area of woodlands in question or of any tree in such group or area it may quash the Order or modify it so that the Order only relates to those trees it considers should be protected in the interests of amenity. - The Notice was for any other reason ultra vires or unreasonable it may amend or quash the Notice.
+- Correctly issued and is lawful, fair and proportionate and so dismiss the appeal. - Not in the interests of amenity to provide for the protection of the tree, group or area of woodlands in question or of any tree in such group or area it may quash the Order or modify it so that the Order only relates to those trees it considers should be protected in the interests of amenity. - For any other reason ultra vires or unreasonable it may amend or quash the Notice.

-APPENDIX 2 - COMPLIANCE NOTICES
+2. COMPLIANCE NOTICES